koliajaykr/course-r4bee/content/authors/admin/_index.md

 ----

+P.S.

+- Bee artwork by Neha

-P.S. *Why bee?
-Bee rhymes with the word beginner.
-The shape of R packages is like a hexagonal honeycomb.
-Moreover, to support the cause “save the bees”.*
+- *Why bee?* Bee sounds cool with beginners.
+The shape of R packages is similar to honeycomb.
+Moreover, to support the cause "save the bees".